riesgos/buildall/TROUBLESHOOTING.md

 - Browser: new tab, clear cookies, clear memory (especially cache headers).
 - Browser: In dev-tab, make sure that HTTP-cache is deactivated.

 # Routing issues

 - If you have a domain-name, you might have to register it with `reverse_proxy/default.conf` under `server_name`.
 -

 # Docker issues

 - Some older versions of docker will not accept boolean values.
 We found that for the variable `RECREATE_DATADIR` the string value `"false"` - as opposed to the boolean `false` - did work.
-- This setup has *not* been tested with `podman`.
+- This setup has _not_ been tested with `podman`.
 Some containers require the ability to run docker within docker, and we don't know if podman does support this.
 - Take care that you don't have multiple versions of docker and docker-compose installed.

+# Env file issues:

+- frontend: cannot stat ../.env
+- Verify that there is a `.env` file at the root of this repository (that is, in the same directory as this `TROUBLESHOOTING.md` file) and that you have replaced all occurrences of `<your-ip-address>`.

 # Fetch failed

 ## Symptoms:

 ```
 Error: connect ECONNREFUSED 127.0.0.1:8080
 TypeError: fetch failed